matovitch/cosche/README.md

 }
 ```

-The output of the obove program will be
+The output of the above program will be
 ```
 ping
 pong